-Substance abuse and prison go hand in hand.
+Substance abuse in prison is an ongoing problem that needs attention.
 The following facts were reported by the National Association of Drug Court Professionals:

 - One out of every 100 U.S. citizens is now confined in prison or jail